CrossRef/event-data-user-guide/event-data-manual.md

  - looking up the Landing Page in the `url-doi` Artifact mapping.
  - searching for a valid DOI embedded in the URL
  - looking up SICIs embedded in the URL
- - looking in the HTML metdata of the URL to see if a DOI is supplied
+ - looking in the HTML metadata of the URL to see if a DOI is supplied

 The process of DOI Reversal is not perfect and it will never be possible to match 100%.